-The experience and effects of a Cyclobenzaprine high.
+Cyclobenzaprine High: Learn about the experience and effects of using Cyclobenzaprine recreationally.
 Cyclobenzaprine (aka Flexeril) is a potent muscle relaxer prescribed to alleviate painful musculoskeletal conditions and ease muscle spasms.
 Chemically associated with a drug family called tricyclic antidepressants, Cyclobenzaprine emerged as one of the first depression medications in the 1950s.
 Similar to the way tricyclics treat depression, Cyclobenzaprine prevents reuptake of norepinephrine and serotonin so the brain is exposed to increased levels of these two mood transmitters.
 In addition, researchers think Cyclobenzaprine blocks nerve impulses traveling to the brain, providing pain relief.